koola/pix-diff/README.md

 ##Tests

-### Local
+#### Local
-- `npm test` or `npm test -- local`: Run all tests on a local machine with Chrome and Firefox (via direct connect, first run `npm run wd-update` to update the webdriver.
+- `npm test` or `npm test -- local`: Run all tests on a local machine with Chrome and Firefox (first run `npm run wd-update` to update the webdriver.
 This needs to be done once after install)

-### Travis-ci with Sauce Labs
+#### Sauce Labs
-- `npm test -- saucelabs`: This command is used to test the build through [Travis-ci](https://travis-ci.org/koola/pix-diff/).
+- `npm test -- saucelabs`: This command is used to test the build with [Travis-ci](https://travis-ci.org/koola/pix-diff/).
 It runs a variety of desktop and mobile browser tests, see [here](./test/conf/protractor.saucelabs.conf.js)

 ###Dependencies
 * [blink-diff](https://github.com/yahoo/blink-diff)